AI-Native Expert Platform

 If the interface is a control surface, what should it look like?
 I explored three directions, pushing each until its failure mode became clear.

-Open canvas — spatial.
+1. Open canvas - spatial

 The open canvas has infinite space.
 AI-prepared content lives as cards on the canvas; the expert pans and zooms to navigate.